DeterminateSystems/nix-installer/README.md

   fi
   # End Nix
   ```
-  Note that this strategy has some behavioral caveats.
+  This strategy has some behavioral caveats.
 For example, if `PATH` gets unset then a script invoked, `PATH` may not be as empty as expected:
   ```bash
   $ cat example.sh
   #! /bin/zsh